 “You absolutely can’t get drunk on them,” he says, “but you should be able to have a pint or two, a glass of wine here and there, but it has to be a very modest amount.
 Whatever you do though, don’t mix them with drugs like cocaine or cannabis.”

 Antidepressants can cause some weight gain, but this usually isn’t much.
 Because depression oftentimes leads to a person not really feeling hungry, you may eat more once the antidepressants start to work properly.

 “Depressed people tend to eat less as nothing tastes any good and you don’t get hungry,” says Dr Lars.
 “So some people gain weight just because they’re eating more and feeling better.”

-Some types of antidepressants do, however, make you hungrier.
-If this is the case, try and eat more healthily, or up your exercise.
+If you’re worried about putting weight on, try and eat more healthily, or up your exercise.
 If it’s really a problem, go back to your GP and ask about changing your prescription.

 “This is one of the most common misconceptions about antidepressants,” says Dr Lars.
 “But they work by lifting your mood, not my numbing you down and taking away all your feelings.”

 It can take up to six weeks before you notice the drugs working, in which time you’ll still have depressive symptoms, such as feeling withdrawn and numb.
 But this is the depression, not the drugs, which need time to kick in.